KenobySky/tsm-ga-solver/README.md

 * Settings
 * Benchmark

-Once you saved a sample you can take benchmarks of it (see picture 4):
+You can benchmark a sample once you saved it:

 ![784360299-benchmakToSave.png](https://bitbucket.org/repo/egL9o4/images/2266868724-784360299-benchmakToSave.png)